ElijahBPortfolio/HelloWorld.github.io/README.md

 I'm looking forward to collaborating on popcode projects!

 I can be reached by this email: ebro8030@taehs.org
-In the case that the above email is deprecated or unavaible, contact me here: eb574739@gmail.com
+In the case that the previous email is deprecated or unavaible, contact me here: eb574739@gmail.com